Ngopimas/profile-minimal/src/content/blog/250211-async-localstorage.md

 - **Cache Layer**: Add an in-memory cache to reduce reads from localStorage
 - **Expiration**: Implement TTL (Time-To-Live) for stored items

-These are just examples - the possibilities for enhancement are endless depending on your specific needs and use cases.
+These are just examples - the possibilities for enhancement are endless depending on the specific needs and use cases.

 ## Summary